dherman/tc39-codex-wiki/data/about/faq.md

 ## <a id="bytecode"></a>Why don't we standardize a bytecode VM?

+Bytecode languages often require a verifier which can hurt startup time, and lead to code bloat which can affect download footprint and network latency.
+JavaScript successfully serves as a target for compilers from other source languages, and one of the explicit goals of TC39 is to add features that help code generators in addition to programmers.

 ## <a id="classes"></a>Classes?
 Is JavaScript becoming Java?

+No way!
+The proposed classes for ES6 are a syntax for JavaScript's ubiquitous constructor-and-prototype pattern.
+Classes are completely dynamic&mdash;in fact, they're even an expression form, so you can very easily and expressively generate new classes at runtime.

 ## <a id="harmony"></a>How do we avoid design-by-committee?

+TC39 uses the [Harmony process](harmony) for design work.
+Small teams work independently on a design sketch and present it to the rest of the committee for discussion.
+These teams act as the *champions* for their design.
+If the committee decides the design has become promising enough to be worth pursuing, the sketch is promoted to an official proposal.
+The champions of the proposal continue to lead the design work and refinements to the proposal.

 ## <a id="sketches"></a>Do all those design sketches mean JS will get bloated?

+Definitely not.
+Most design sketches are not accepted as official proposals.
+The design process requires going through many, many ideas before picking the best ones.
+TC39 makes design sketches public to encourage as much community feedback as possible, as early as possible.

 ## <a id="suggestions"></a>How can I suggest a feature?

+Send an email to [es-discuss](https://mail.mozilla.org/listinfo/es-discuss)!

 ## <a id="es-discuss"></a>I'm nervous about posting to [es-discuss](https://mail.mozilla.org/listinfo/es-discuss).
 Any advice?